 - If you have narrowly missed your offer, then we will probably decide to wait until A-level results are published in mid-August, so we can compare your performance fairly against the entire field of our offer-holders.

 - Once A Level and STEP results have been published, places are guaranteed for all conditional offer candidates who achieve the grade requirements set - your application status will be .changed on UCAS, and you need simply await information from us about accommodation and starting here as a student

 - Some applicants who narrowly miss achieving their offers may nevertheless have their places confirmed, or be placed in the summer Intercollegiate Pool which takes place the day after A-level results are published.
 If you have taken A-levels, please contact us as soon as you can on results day with details of your module marks.
 All decisions will be finalised by Friday evening.

-- We aim also to admit some students via the adjustment process.
-This is only open to previous applicants who meet certain specific criteria - and all of these candidates will have been informed of their eligibility in the spring.
-If you are eligible, and you achieve the University's typical conditional offer in your subjects, we strongly recommend you participate in this process.
+- St Catharine's aim also to admit some students via the adjustment process.
+This is only open to previous applicants who meet certain specific criteria - and all of these candidates will have been informed of their eligibility previously.
+If you are eligible, and you achieve the University's typical conditional offer in your subjects, we strongly recommend you participate in this process - a decision is usually made within 36 hours of the publication of A-level results.
 For more details see this link.